CampusLabs/coffeescript-style-guide/README.md

     ```Coffeescript
     # bad
     for elem in elements
-      do_something
+      doSomething

     # good
-    do_something for elem in elements
+    doSomething for elem in elements
     ```

 * Omit parentheses around parameters for methods that are part of an